pareto-xyz/pareto-client-v1/README.md

-# Pareto Python Client v1
+# Pareto Order Book Python Client v1

+**[Disclaimer: This repository is no longer maintained and is meant for primarily educational purposes.]**

 Python client for Pareto v1 API.
-The library requires Python 3.
+Part of the series detailed in this [whitepaper](https://github.com/pareto-xyz/pareto-order-book-whitepaper/blob/main/how_to_orderbook.pdf).

 ## Installation